Aman-1412/aman-1412.github.io/_posts/2016-01-24-second-project.markdown

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "This is a simple and minimalist template for Jekyll for those who likes to eat noodles."
+description: "This is a simple and minimalist template for Jekyll for those who like to eat cookies."
 category: project blog
 author: aman
 externalLink: false